Quantum algorithms applied to satellite mission planning for Earth observation: Satellite mission planning

 \begin{itemize} \item information about the satellite motion, including: \begin{itemize} \item the orbit number, \item time stamp, and \item satellite position and velocity in Cartesian ECI coordinates; and \end{itemize} \item information about acquisition request, including: \begin{itemize} \item request ID, \item request priority ranging from 1 to 4, where 4 denotes the lowest priority, \item start and end times of the DTO window of the request, \item the coordinates of the start and end of the median line, \item satellite ID, and \item Boolean values indicating the progress of the acquisition. \end{itemize} \end{itemize}

-Fig.~\ref{Fig1} demonstrates the satellite movements during acquisition, as well as the data that has to be tracked during the capture, such as the angles of acquisition, the points at which the DTO begins and ends, and the median coordinates.
+Fig.~\ref{Fig1} demonstrates the satellite movements during acquisition and the data that must be tracked during the capture, such as the acquisition angles, the points at which the DTO begins and ends, and the median coordinates.